God’s Calendar – Introduction:

 - Changed the Jewish calendar from solar to lunar, thereby changing God’s moedim–His ‘appointed times.’
 (1 Maccabees 1:41-50)

-Antiochus polluted the temple with pig’s blood on God’s altar and erecting a statue of Zeus, whose face resembled Antiochus’ own likeness.
+Antiochus polluted the temple with pig’s blood on God’s altar and erected a statue of Zeus, whose face resembled Antiochus’ own likeness.
 Antiochus also outlawed circumcision and Sabbath observance, making violations punishable by death.

 These abominations resulted in the Maccabean revolt in 166 BC.
 The Maccabees finally defeated Antiochus’ army, cleansing and rededicating the temple in 164 BC.